 - Paid plans start at $74 per month for up to 20,000 visitors and unlimited popups, sticky bars, and landing pages.

-HubSpot — Reliable for Implementing Inbound Marketing Methodology
+HubSpot — Generate Leads with Inbound Marketing

 HubSpot pretty much wrote the book on inbound marketing, and their tools reflect that philosophy.
 You create valuable content, gate some of it behind forms, and gradually build trust with prospects.
 Their content management system makes it easy to set up resource centers that consistently generate MQLs.
 The customer insights you get from their analytics help you understand which content actually moves the needle.

 Their lead scoring features automatically separate tire-kickers from serious prospects based on behavior and fit.
 What I appreciate about HubSpot is the closed-loop reporting—you can trace a customer back to the exact blog post or whitepaper that first brought them in.
-The integrated tools make it simple to build landing pages that fit seamlessly with your content strategy.
+The integrated tools make it simple to build landing pages that fit seamlessly with your content creation tools strategy.

 HubSpot’s Key Features